thomas-maeder/popeye/readme-macos.txt

 export CPPFLAGS="-I/opt/homebrew/opt/llvm/include"
 ```

-3. Now simply run `make -f makefile.unx TOOLCHAING=clang`, which, after compiling and linking 500-odd source files, should result in a working Popeye binary called `py` in the current directory.
+3. Now simply run `make -f makefile.unx TOOLCHAIN=clang`, which, after compiling and linking 500-odd source files, should result in a working Popeye binary called `py` in the current directory.

 4. (Optional: basic testing) Launch `py` with no arguments.
 It should display the following header (or some variation, depending on your MacOS version):